Case Study: Rapid Conversion of a Technical Paper to a Mathematical Model

 New Features and Spring Types Make ASD7 an Essential Upgrade.

-Spring Manufacturers Institute (SMI) since its first launch in 2003, Advanced Spring Design Release 6 has always lived up to its name, advancing spring design to the next level, saving spring designers time and reducing the margin for human error.
+A joint project between Universal Technical Systems, Inc. (UTS) and the Spring Manufacturers Institute (SMI) since its first launch in 2003, Advanced Spring Design Release 6 has always lived up to its name, advancing spring design to the next level, saving spring designers time and reducing the margin for human error.
 After a number of intermediate updates, a totally new ASD 7 is now released making the newest product a must have for every spring designer.
 ASD7 meets all of your spring design needs in a single program, combining engineering expertise with customized calculations created in TK Solver’s collaborative environment to help you design quality springs.

 Dick Carter, an Engineering Manager from Michigan Spring & Stamping has been using ASD6 since its beta version in 2003 and has done several thousand designs.
 He notes “with the upgrade to ASD7, spring design becomes increasingly robust over a larger variety of spring types.”

-Some of the new spring types included in ASD7 are:- Systems of compression springs in series and in parallel
+Some of the new spring types included in ASD7 are:

 - Internal and external garter springs